 A: You are not required to take any action to participate in the Distribution, although you are urged to read this entire document carefully.
-You will receive share[s] of AquaBounty common stock for every share[s] of Intrexon common stock held as of the Record Date and retained through the Distribution Date.
-You may also participate in the Distribution if you purchase Intrexon common stock in the "regular way" market after the Record Date and retain your Intrexon common stock through the Distribution Date.
-See "The Distribution-Description of the Distribution-Trading Between the Ex-Dividend Date and Distribution Date."
+As a holder of shares of Intrexon common stock, you will not need to pay any cash or deliver any other consideration, including any shares of Intrexon common stock, in order to receive shares of AquaBounty common stock in the Distribution.
+In addition, no shareholder approval of the Distribution is required.
+We are not asking for a vote and request that you do not send us a proxy card.
+You will receive share[s] of AquaBounty common stock for every share[s] of Intrexon common stock held as of the Record Date and retained through the Distribution Date, prior to adjustment for the Reverse Stock Split.
+You may also participate in the Distribution if you purchase Intrexon common stock in the "regular way" market after the Record Date and retain your Intrexon common stock in the "regular way" market after the Record Date and retain your Intrexon common stock in the "regular way" market after the Record Date and retain your Intrexon common stock in the "regular way" market after the Record Date and retain your Intrexon common stock in the "regular way" market after the Record Date and retain your Intrexon common stock through the Distribution Date.
+See "The Distribution-Description of the Distribution-Trading Prior to the Distribution Date."